-Let’s start with a few tips.
+So let’s start with a few tips.

-Presumably you are visiting this site because you are aware that something about your daytrading needs fixing.
+Perhaps you are visiting this site because you are aware that something about your daytrading needs fixing.
 It is usually a combination of one’s Method and one’s Mindset, because they are inter-dependent.

 Moderate levels of stress are stimulating, which makes trading less of a job and more of an adventure.
 If you exceed your “stress threshold,” however, you will get into an overload state that triggers primal emotions and defensive/aggressive behaviors.